[button link=”https://www.facebook.com/FrugeSeafood” newwindow=”yes”] Like us on facebook[/button]

 Notes from our buyer

 Alaska Halibut season will continue until the official cut of date of November 6th, unless quota has been met before then.
+We still a few more months.
 We have new shipments of Halibut arriving this week.

 American Red Snapper